 In January 2010, CARDV initiated a Coordinated Community Response Team (CCRT) to enhance collaboration and communication between the criminal justice system and other agencies working with victims of domestic and/or sexual violence.
 Members of the CCRT meet monthly at the Callaway County Courthouse to collectively address issues surrounding domestic abuse and sexual assault.
 The goal of the CCRT is to establish a uniform, comprehensive response to support victims of these crimes and increase offender accountability.
 The CCRT is comprised of the Prosecuting Attorney, staff of the Prosecuting Attorney’s Office, representatives from local police municipalities, the Callaway County Sheriff, the Circuit Clerk, the administrator of Fulton Community Supervision Center (Probation and Parole), the 13th Judicial Circuit Domestic Violence Court Coordinator, the director and a facilitator of a local batterers’ intervention program, and staff members of CARDV.

 In 2011, CARDV partnered with the University of Missouri School of Social Work to fund and house two trauma-informed therapy research projects, one for adult and the other for child survivors of domestic and/or sexual violence.
-While worthwhile and efficacious, these projects were financially devastating to the agency to the point that we almost had to close our doors.
-When the last of these projects concluded in early 2013, the Board of Directors stepped in to develop a strategic plan to save and sustain the organization.
-This plan included new agency leadership, a significantly reduced staff with new personnel, and a return to our early model of service provision.
+When the last of these projects concluded in early 2013, the Board of Directors developed a strategic plan to help sustain the organization.
+This plan included new agency leadership, a reduction in staff with new personnel, and a return to our early model of service provision.

 By the end of 2013, CARDV had a new, professional, and passionate advocacy and leadership team that has since focused on enhancing their direct service and communication skills, rebuilding relationships within the community, and returning to our core mission and historical model of service provision with the addition of a small counseling/therapy contract.
 Without counseling, the long-term effects of trauma can often be just as devastating as the initial crisis.